addianto/handson-hadoop-mapreduce/README.md

 Otherwise, feel free to skip directly to [Managing Files in HDFS](#managing-files-in-hdfs) section.

-> Note: Most commands in the the shell has the following invocation pattern:
+> Note: Most commands in the shell has the following invocation pattern:
 > `<COMMAND> [<OPTIONS>] <ARGS>` where:
 > - `<COMMAND>` is the command, e.g. `pwd`, `ls`, `cd`
 > - `[<OPTIONS>]` is optional list of options that will change how the command
 >   behaves, e.g. `-l` option when calling `ls`
-> - `<ARGS>` is the argument/parameter that will be read by the command to
+> - `<ARGS>` is list of arguments/parameters that will be read by the command to
 >   perform its functionality, e.g. `mkdir foo` where `foo` is a single value
 >   passed as an argument to `mkdir` command